-Need some inspiration for your Instagram giveaway?
-Here are some examples of brands that are using hashtags well to promote their giveaways.
+Need some hashtag inspiration for your next Instagram giveaway?
+Here are a few great examples of brands that are using hashtags well to promote their giveaways.

 Here’s an example from a natural beauty product company.
 They include broad giveaway hashtags, but also include ones like #vegan, #crueltyfree, #IndieBeauty to capture these audiences.

 This example from UK cleaning products company ACE uses their main hashtag in their image.
 This not only gets a user’s attention but also helps set a standard where users know to look for images with this hashtag in the future on the company’s feed whenever there are new posts.

 This tech blogger is giving away a 360-degree camera, and used the hashtags for the product name itself.
 This is a great idea if the prize you are giving away ties into your product or service, as people who are interested in the prize will likely also be interested in your company as well.

 If you’re giving away a name brand product, be sure to tag the company and the hashtag version of the product brand and name so you can capture people who aren’t necessarily looking for a giveaway but are interested in that product.